bootique/bootique-jersey/README.md

       auth: myauth
 ```

-### Using OAuth2 Authentication
+### OAuth2 Authentication

-OAuth2 authentication is very similar to BASIC.
-In fact they are no different
-on the Java end.
-In YAML the type should be "oauth2", and an extra "tokenUrl"
-property is required.
+OAuth2 authenticator supports an ability for the app to obtain tokens transparently using an OAuth2 token endpoint at
+the specified URL, and then pass the tokens to the client requests.
 Here is an example auth for a Twitter client:

 ```yml
 jerseyclient: